uchicago-cs/chiventure/src/WDL_README_DRAFT2.md

       direction: DOWN
       through: trapdoor

+- For ITEMs, the format is the same as above, except for actions, the fields are indented with two spaces, followed by a dash.
+- This applies to the subcategories in action as well.
+- The fields within actions must be indented with a dash(-) as well.

 Format_ITEM:

 <FILE OBJECT CATEGORY>
 (the following fields belong to the above category)
   - id: <UNIQUE ID NAME>
     short_desc: <STRING DESCRIPTION>
     long_desc: <STRING DESCRIPTION>